pop-os/hidpi-daemon/.github/ISSUE_TEMPLATE.md

 If this is a bug, please use the template below.
 If this is a question, or a general discussion topic - please start a conversation in our chat https://chat.pop-os.org/ or post on our subreddit https://reddit.com/r/pop_os - as these are the proper forums for those types of posts.

+**IMPORTANT**
+Please attach output of the xrandr command and ~.config/montors.xml to help diagnose the issue.

  **Distribution - (run ```cat /etc/os-release```)**